Social Media for Online Fashion Start-ups: How to Get Biggest Bang for the Buck?

 However, I see a problem with this approach.
 All these Social channels have a different audience and this audience has a different content consumption behavior on each of these channels, which makes it practically impossible for a start-up business to target all these channels at the same time.
 It’s because smaller retailers usually don’t have the number of resources to fuel the unique promotion requirements of all these channels independently.

 While you may have the resources to run successful outreach campaigns on 2 social channels, if you distribute these resources in more channels, you’re basically decreasing your chances of success on Social Media.
 By dividing time and money between too many networks, none of your channels gets enough speed and thrust to break through the gravity.

 What’s the right Social Media Approach for Start-ups then?

 Have your brand’s presence on all these 10 or more channels that may be relevant to your business, but pick 2 to 3 channels that are most relevant to your business; let’s call these primary social media channels, and invest 80-90% of your time, efforts and resources on these channels.

 What are my Primary Social Channels?

-Play to your strengths; pick the channels as your primary ones where most of your customers are and have complete understanding of what they are using it for.
+Play to your strengths; pick the channels as your primary ones where most of your customers are and have a complete understanding of what they are using it for.
 You will need to play around with all the top and relevant social channels to figure out which channel is resulting in the most exposure for your brand for the time and efforts invested.
-Also take in to consideration the fact that on which social channels, you enjoy spending your time most.
-Once you’re able to figure out which Social Network is for you, go gung ho and invest all your time, money and creativity to create engaging campaigns for these channels.
+Also take into consideration the fact that on which social channels, you enjoy spending your time most.
+Once you’re able to figure out which Social Network is for you, go gung-ho and invest all your time, money and creativity to create engaging campaigns for these channels.

 The rule 80/20